json-schema-org/referencing/draft-handrews-jri.md

 Context specifications that use keyword-level semantics SHOULD ensure that, in the absence of keywords adjacent to JRI reference keywords, object-level JRI reference semantics can be assumed without changing the semantics of the document according to the context specification.
 This requires that the difference in evaluation paths not impact the context semantics.

-For example, in JSON Schema, replacing an object that contains only `$ref` is guaranteed to not change the validation outcome, and only changes the evaluation path of annotations.
-Since the presence of `$ref` in the evaluation path is used to determine whether keywords are present adjacent to `$ref`, omitting it when no such adjacent keywords are present is safe.
-While JSON Schema specifies keyword-level semantics, a tool that replaced `$ref`-only objects with their targets according to object-level semantics prior to JSON Schema evaluation would not break the schema's behavior.
+For example, in JSON Schema, replacing an object that contains only `"$ref"` is guaranteed to not change the validation outcome, and only changes the evaluation path of annotations.
+Since the presence of `"$ref"` in the evaluation path is used to determine whether keywords are present adjacent to `"$ref"`, omitting it when no such adjacent keywords are present is safe.
+While JSON Schema specifies keyword-level semantics, a tool that replaced `"$ref"`-only objects with their targets according to object-level semantics prior to JSON Schema evaluation would not break the schema's behavior.

 ## Extending JRI {#extending}